Siege of Lawdar (2010): Initial attacks

-AQAP began withdrawing its forces from Lawdar on 23 August after transporting their wounded out of the city.
+Military officials reported heavy artillery shelling taking place against AQAP-occupied houses in Lawdar on 23 August.
+After clashes earlier in the day had left four of their fighters dead, AQAP transported their wounded out of Lawdar and began withdrawing from the town.
 By the afternoon of 24 August, Yemeni officials reported that the army had entered Lawdar and had retaken control over most of the city.
-By late noon, the government had claimed to have taken full control over Lawdar, with deputy interior minister Saleh al-Zaweri stating that security forces had "stormed the dens of the terrorists" and were now "chasing the runaway elements".
-An Agence-France Presse tally based on official and medical sources placed the total death count since 20 August at 33 people, them being 11 soldiers, 19 militants and three civilians.
+By late noon, the government declared full control over Lawdar, with deputy interior minister Saleh al-Zaweri stating that security forces were "chasing the runaway elements".

+An Agence France-Presse tally based on official and medical sources placed the total death count since 20 August at 33 people, them being 11 soldiers, 19 militants and three civilians.
+Government sources instead reported the deaths of 12 militants, all of them Yemenis.
 Among the militant casualties included Adel Saleh Hardaba, a 27-year-old AQAP member believed to be the group's second-in-command for Lawdar.
+According to Ellen Knickmeyer of GlobalPost, the main AQAP force managed to escape Lawdar.